bUnit-dev/bUnit/docs/site/docs/getting-started/snapshottest-details.md

 4. **<xref:Bunit.RazorTesting.RazorTestBase.Timeout>:**
    If provided, the test runner will terminate the test after the specified amount of time if it has not completed already.
 5. **<xref:Bunit.SnapshotTest.TestInput> child component:**
-   Inside the `<TestInput>` child component is where you put all Razor and HTML markup that constitute the test input or component under test.
+   Inside the `<TestInput>` child component is where you put all Razor and HTML markup that constitutes the test input or component under test.
 6. **<xref:Bunit.SnapshotTest.ExpectedOutput> child component:**
    Inside the `<ExpectedOutput>` child component is where you put all Razor and HTML markup that represents what the rendered result of `<TestInput>` should be.